PacificBiosciences/HiFi-16S-workflow/README.md

 # (Optional but recommended) Install mamba
 conda install mamba -n base -c conda-forge conda install -c bioconda nextflow

+# If this is your first time using conda/mamba
+mamba init
 ```

 After installing Nextflow and `mamba`(Optional but recommended), clone the repository and